Thank you for registering!

 Appropriately trained patients may self-administer RUCONEST upon recognition of an HAE attack.
 Advise patients to seek medical attention if progress of any attack makes them unable to properly prepare or administer dose of RUCONEST.

 The serious adverse reaction reported in clinical trials was anaphylaxis.
 The most common adverse reactions (incidence ≥2%) were headache, nausea, and diarrhea.
+No more than 2 doses should be administered within a 24-hour period.

 This program is sponsored by Pharming.
 Only healthcare professionals who are or may be involved in providing HAE patient care or product recommendations may also attend this non-CME educational program.
 Healthcare professionals may not bring their own guests or spouses to the program unless they meet requirements noted previously.
 Please note: Healthcare professionals in attendance will have their name and the value of any meal/refreshment reported as required by federal and state laws.
 Any healthcare professionals maintaining a license to practice medicine in Minnesota, Vermont or New Jersey must notify the Pharming representative upon sign-in.